Audi Quattro: North American market

 Sales of the Quattro in North America began in the 1983 model year.
 They entered the all-wheel-drive market established by the AMC Eagle, the first full-time automatic all-wheel-drive line of passenger cars to reach mass production.
 The small Subaru Leone station wagon offered an optional part-time 4-wheel drive system in the US market starting in 1975.

 The North American Quattro was manufactured concurrently and were of the same design as their European 1982 model year counterparts (they did not include the minor cosmetic changes of the 1983 European model) and continued through 1986.
 Total sales in the U.S. totalled 664 units.
 The Canadian market cars were identical to the U.S. version with exception of the speedometer, which was metric.
 Official sales figures for Canada were 99 units, which included 61 sold in 1983, 17 sold in 1984, 18 sold in 1985, and 3 sold in 1986.

 The U.S./Canadian cars were equipped with larger impact bumpers with built-in shock absorbers, like the rest of the 4000/Coupé models.
 They did not have anti-lock braking system (ABS), but included air conditioning and leather upholstery.
 Most of the 1984 and 1985 Canadian models came without sunroofs.
 The remainder of the electric, suspension, and cosmetic updates took place at the same time as the European cars.

-The initial 2.1 L (2,144 cc, engine code "WX") engine for U.S./Canadian models included minor component and engine control unit (ECU) changes, lowered turbocharger boost pressure, different camshaft, as well as emission controls that consisted of a catalytic converter and lambda stoichiometric fuel control that lowered power output to 160 hp.
+The initial 2.1 L (2,144 cc, engine code "WX") engine for U.S./Canadian models included minor component and engine control unit (ECU) changes, lowered turbocharger boost pressure, different camshaft, as well as emission controls that consisted of a catalytic converter and fuel control giving a stoichiometric air-fuel ratio, lowering power output to 160 hp.
 Other mechanical specifications were identical to the European market vehicles.
 The WX engine was also utilized in Swiss and Japanese market cars.
 Audi built 200 special edition cars in 1988 with the WX engine and analogue instrument cluster, with everything else identical to the MB model of that year.